A little sweet and a little tart, this coconut rhubarb tart is the perfect combination of flavors and soft and crunchy textures.

 - 4 tbsp cornflour (cornstarch)

-- 4 large free-range egg yolks (you’ll use the whites in the meringue)
+- 4 large egg yolks (whites reserved for the meringue)

 For the coconut meringue:

-- 3 large free-range egg whites (or 4 smaller egg whites)
+- 3 large egg whites (or 4 smaller egg whites)

 Instructions

-- Mix the rhubarb with 70g (2.4 oz) of the sugar, and the orange zest and juice.
-Scatter in a roasting tray and roast for 20 minutes until soft.
+- Mix the rhubarb with 70 g (2.4 oz) of the sugar and the orange zest and juice.
+Scatter in a roasting tray and roast at 200°C (400°F) for 20 minutes until soft.

-- Purée the rhubarb and its juices in a food processor, then pass through a sieve, pushing the rhubarb through with a wooden spoon into a pan to extract as much as possible*.
+- Purée the rhubarb and its juices in a food processor, then pass through a sieve into a saucepan, pushing through with a wooden spoon to extract as much as possible.

 - In a small bowl, mix the remaining sugar with the cornflour and enough of the rhubarb purée to make a paste.
-Return to the pan containing the rest of the rhubarb.
-Bring to the boil, bubble for a minute (this activates the cornflour), then remove from the heat.
-Taste and, if it’s too tart, add 1 tbsp more sugar.
+Return to the pan with the rest of the purée.
+Bring to the boil and bubble for 1 minute to activate the cornflour.
+Taste — if too tart, add 1 tbsp more sugar.

-- Mix the egg yolks with the butter, then stir into the rhubarb mixture to make a curd.
-Scrape into a bowl, cover, cool and chill.
+- Mix the egg yolks with the melted butter, then stir into the rhubarb mixture to make a curd.
+Scrape into a bowl, cover, cool, and chill.

-To assemble tart: (Can be done the day ahead)
+To assemble the tart: (can be done the day ahead)

 - Preheat oven to 200°C (400°F).

-- Take the pastry out of the fridge.
-Roll out the pastry on a lightly floured surface – the dough is a bit tricky to work with and easily sticks to the rolling pin – either ensure your rolling pin is lightly floured, or lay a piece of baking paper over top of the dough and then roll it out.
-Use the pastry to line a 20cm x 3.5cm (8 inch x 1.3 inch) fluted loose-bottomed tart tin.** If the pastry cracks or tears, simply patch it up using extra bits of dough.
-Chill for 30 minutes in the fridge.
-(NB: I allowed the dough to drape over the sides of the tin and baked it that way.
-Once fully baked, and while still warm, I trimmed the edges with a sharp paring knife).
+- Roll out the pastry on a lightly floured surface — the dough is a bit tricky to work with and easily sticks; use a sheet of baking paper over the top of the dough when rolling if needed.
+Use the pastry to line a 20 cm × 3.5 cm (8 × 1.3 inch) fluted loose-bottomed tart tin.
+Patch any cracks with extra dough.
+Chill for 30 minutes.
+(You can allow the dough to drape over the sides and trim the edges with a sharp paring knife once fully baked and still warm.)

-- Line the pastry case with baking paper and baking beans or rice and blind-bake for 12 minutes on the baking sheet, then remove the paper and beans/rice and bake for 5 minutes or until crisp and golden.
+- Line the pastry case with baking paper and baking beans or rice.
+Blind-bake on a baking sheet for 12 minutes, then remove the paper and weights and bake for another 5 minutes until crisp and golden.
 Set aside.

 - Whisk the egg whites until stiff, add 1 tbsp of the sugar, then whisk until stiff again.
-Add the remaining sugar in this way.
-Fold through the coconut and spoon the meringue over the rhubarb curd to form pretty peaks.
+Continue adding the remaining sugar a tablespoon at a time, whisking until glossy and stiff.
+Fold in the desiccated coconut and spoon the meringue over the rhubarb curd, forming pretty peaks.

-- Bake in the oven for 15 minutes until the meringue is golden and crisp on the outside.
-Remove, cool and serve.
+- Bake for 15 minutes until the meringue is golden and crisp on the outside.
+Remove, cool, and serve.

 Notes